-The one-night-only presentation took place on August 18 at 7:00 p.m., free of charge, at the Ibirapuera Auditorium – Oscar Niemeyer.
-The performance was staged in the amphitheater and featured high-definition sound and image projection toward the iconic lawn behind the venue, one of São Paulo’s most recognized landmarks.
+The unique performance took place on August 18, at 7 PM, free of charge, at the Oscar Niemeyer—Ibirapuera Auditorium.
+Staged in the auditorium's open-air setting, the performance featured high-definition sound and large-scale image projections across the iconic lawn behind the venue, one of São Paulo's most recognized landmarks.

 An achievement fully aligned with the legacy of Brazil’s greatest actress.